 The Laodiceans are not receiving any revelation, because they are not humble or childlike.
 They’re not holding the Head (Colossians 2:19).
 If you don’t have the Head, you have nothing.
 If you get enough pride into your head, you will be deceived.

 The reasoning we see in the Laodiceans will only lead to the Great Tribulation.
 Can’t we humble ourselves and say, “God, please help me to search out your truth and to search out where your Work is—where the Lion of Judah is”?
 After all, you ought to be able to find the powerful Lion of Judah if you honestly search for Him.
 Beware of the attitude that doesn’t want to find Him.
 The problem is that the Laodiceans don’t want to find Him.

 The Lion of the tribe of Judah is in the inner court, measuring.
 He tells those in there with Him, Go ahead and measure.
 So let’s measure.
 Who has the government of God?
 Or, as Paul expressed it in Colossians, who has the Head?

 Do you think that the Global and United churches want Mystery of the Ages?
 Many of their members think so.
 But there’s a section in Mystery of the Ages titled “One Church With One Government.”
 That’s in the “Mystery of the Church” chapter.
 Both Global and United will tell you there are several branches of God’s Church.
 They’ll say that they are branches of God’s true Church, even though they have different governments.
-They say there’s not one Church, and there’s not one government.
-They say you can go to all of those branches—except one—and it’s okay.
-They advise members to stay away from the one group which has the Head.
+They say There’s not one Church, and there’s not one government.
+They say you can go to all of those branches—except one—and it’s OK.
+They advise members to stay away from the one group that has the Head.
 It’s terrible that they deceive so many people!

 Cast Them Out